Editorial Ethics and Best Practices Code

 • In the case of conflicting reviews, a third reviewer may be assigned.

-• JER actively supports training and innovation in peer review practices.
+• The journal actively supports training and innovation in peer review practices.

 5. Scientific Council Responsibilities